Best Sheet Mask for Dry Skin: 5 Hydrating Picks That Actually Deliver

 What makes a sheet mask great for dry skin (and what to skip)

-• Be cautious with strong actives: “brightening” masks that lean heavily on acids, strong vitamin C derivatives, or a lot of fragrance can backfire on dry or sensitized skin.
-If you want exfoliation, do it on a separate night so your hydration mask can do one job well.
+• Be careful with stronger formulas: masks heavy on acids, strong vitamin C derivatives, or a lot of fragrance may be less comfortable for dry or sensitized skin.

-Start with clean skin, then lightly damp skin.
-After cleansing, leave a little water on your face or apply a simple hydrating toner.
-Dry skin often responds better when the mask is “holding” water against the skin instead of trying to rehydrate from zero.
+Start with clean, slightly damp skin.
+After cleansing, leave a little water on your face or apply a simple hydrating toner first.
+That gives humectants something to bind with.

 Quick ingredient callouts for dry skin

-If you are scanning ingredient lists, these are the patterns that tend to matter most:
+If you are scanning ingredient lists, these are the most useful patterns to look for:

 See also